 1. Thyroid disease

 To confirm a diagnosis, the vet will conduct blood tests and a physical exam.
-If kitty does have the disease, she will be treated with medications, surgery, radioactive-iodine therapy, and/or a special diet.
+If kitty does have the disease, she could be treated with medications, surgery, radioactive-iodine therapy, and/or a special diet.

 2. Urinary tract infection